 AI ethics: Why are people paying so much attention to it?

 The ethics of AI has been a topic for debate since the creation of robots and now with the meteoric rise in popularity of AI algorithms we are all wondering how to achieve an ethical outcome from these technologies as well as how to prevent unintended negative consequences that may arise due to their use.

 AI is a computer program.
 It is a set of instructions and data that tell the machine what to do.
-This can be as complicated or simple as we want it to be in order to achieve a desired outcome, for example playing chess.
-AI has no ethics built into it so will play according to its programming without consideration for fairness or ethics, whereas an AI algorithm will consider ethics when considering things like fairness, bias or redundancy.
+This can be as complicated or simple as we want it to be in order to achieve the desired outcome, for example playing chess.
+AI has no ethics built into it so will play according to its programming without consideration for fairness or ethics, whereas an AI algorithm will consider ethics when considering things like fairness, bias, or redundancy.

 The goals of artificial intelligence include learning, reasoning, and perception.
-Today, AI is used across different industries including finance, healthcare, pharmaceutical and retail among others.
+Today, AI is used across different industries including finance, healthcare, pharmaceutical, and retail among others.
 Weak AI tends to be simple and single-task oriented, while strong AI systems carry on tasks that are more complex and like human beings.

 The ethics of Artificial intelligence, as a topic, get a lot of attention and have become increasingly important as AI becomes more prevalent in our lives, for example with the rise of self-driving cars and other autonomous technologies that we are now using on a daily basis.
 With this new level of responsibility comes an increased need to ensure fairness and avoid unintended bias.